Hajigabul District: Population

-According to the report of the Statistical Committee of the republic, the number population is 74,7 thousand at the beginning of 2018.
-37,4 thousand of them live in urban areas, 37,3 thousand people in rural areas.
+According to the report of the Statistical Committee of the republic, the population was 74.7 thousand at the beginning of 2018, of which 37.4 thousand lived in urban areas and 37.3 thousand in rural areas.

 Economy

 The Baku-Tbilisi railway and 82 km of the Silk Road pass through the region.
 Over 35 state and private institutions operate in Hajigabul.
 The largest of these institutions is the Department of the operation of Kura Water pipelines.
 It was opened in 1971.
-It provides the surrounding areas and capital of country with drinking water.
+It provides the surrounding areas and capital of the country with drinking water.
 The Gas Pipeline Production Department and the "Kalmaz" Underground Gas Storage meet the natural gas demand of the Republic.
 Railway institution operates in the district.
 Poultry farms named "Adishirin" and "Pirsaat" meet the egg demand of Hajigabul and nearby areas.
 Both farms have been operating since the independence period.
 Although the economy of the region is based on agriculture, recently an automobile plant put into operation in Hajigabul Industrial Estate based on the cooperation between Russian Gas Group and Azermash OJSC.
 Additionally, according to the order of the president of the Republic of Azerbaijan dated 2017, an industrial district will be established in Hajigabul which is considered to develop and regulated by Azerbaijan Investment Company OJSC.

 Agriculture

-Agriculture plays key role in the economy of district which includes livestock, grain growing, cotton growing, horticulture and especially melon and watermelon growing.
+Agriculture plays a key role in the economy of the district which includes livestock, grain growing, cotton growing, horticulture and especially melon and watermelon growing.

 Geography

-Hajigabul district mainly is located in the Shirvan plain and it is below sea level.
+Hajigabul district mainly is located in the Shirvan plain, and it is below sea level.
 The Neocene and Anthropogenic sediments cover the surface of the plain.
 The soil of the region is composed of grey-brown, grey-meadow, saline soils.
 Like other regions of Shirvan-Salyan Economic Region, it is also possible to encounter mud volcanoes in the Hajigabul district.
 Oil, gas, clay and oak are the main minerals of the region.
 The river system is very sparse due to its climate.
 The Kur and Pirsaat rivers, Hajigabul Lake are the major water sources are in the territory of the region.
 The vegetation is half-desert type.
 The gazelles, the red-tailed sandwiches, the turtle, the turquoise and the pigeon are the typical animals of the district.

 Climate

 Hajigabul district has a dry subtropical climate with hot summers and cool winters, with some to minimal precipitation.
-The level of precipitation heavily depends on seasonality so that the region receives considerably more rains during the winter period rather than in the summertime.
+The level of precipitation heavily depends on seasonality so that the region receives considerably more rains during the winter period rather than in the summer.
 The average temperature is 2 °C in January and 26 °C in July, respectively.